 The biggest obstacle, not surprisingly, is funding.

-Sage Thrive recently published a podcast and companion guide on obtaining funding for student mental health support programs in public schools.
+We recently published a podcast and companion guide on obtaining funding for student mental health support programs in public schools.
 As we shared in the podcast and guide, many of the funding sources that can be used for school-based mental health counseling and support programs require a mental health needs assessment.

 Most Directors of Special Services (and other school administrators) are familiar with needs assessments focused on academics.
 However, you may be unfamiliar with how to do a student mental health needs assessment if your school is not yet providing mental health support.

 Here’s a primer and some time-saving resources that can guide your effort and help you get accurate, informative results for developing programs and getting grants.

 Your first step is to talk with your district Superintendent and Business Administrator about the need for mental health support as you see it now and the potential funding opportunities.
 Find out how your district is currently using each of the funding options discussed in our guide: Funding Student Mental Health Programs in Public Schools.